Commercial Standard previously referred to a Visa interchange “downgrade” category, but now refers to something else entirely.

 Commercial Standard Interchange Rates

 Visa publishes the rates for all its interchange fee categories.
-The following interchange fees come directly from the Visa interchange table.
+The following interchange fees come directly from the Visa interchange table and are subject to change at Visa’s discretion.

 |Volume Rate||Per-Transaction Fee|